CatCode1230/telegram_ai_bot/README.md

 - ```TOKENIZER_NAME = TheBloke/Wizard-Vicuna-13B-Uncensored-HF ``` - HaggingFace name or local path of the tokenizer
 - ```HF_TOKEN = your token``` - your HaggingFace token (used mostly with non opensource models, you need it to download llama2 from meta)
 - ```TEMPERATURE = 0.9``` - High values allow model to be more creative but sometimes unpredictable behaviour
-- ```QUANT_BITS = 8``` - count of bits to use with butsandbytes quantization. supported 4 and 8.
-To load model without any quantization use 0 values
+- ```QUANT_BITS = 8``` - count of bits to use with bitsandbytes quantization. supported 4 and 8.
+To load model without any quantization use 0 value
 - ```USE_WANDB = True```
 - ```WANDB_TOKEN = your token``` (not implemented yet)
 - ```OFFLOAD_FOLDER_NAME = offload_folder``` - used with large models and low RAM
 - ```MAX_NEW_TOKENS = 256``` - maximum number of generated tokens (1 token ~ 0.75 word).
-High values can affect in a lot of time to generate
+High values can result in a lot of time to generate
 Low values - interrupted answers.
 - ```TOP_P = 0.9``` - how many potential tokens will be used for generating.
-High values - more creative model. dometime unredictable behavior
+High values - more creative model. sometimes unredictable behavior
 - ```TOP_K = 0``` - similar to TOP_P
 - ```SIMILARITY_THRESHOLD = 0.7``` - model response compared to all bot answers before and calculate simmilarity. this threshold define metric to indicate similar texts.
-- ```MAX_COUNT_ATTEMPTS_TO_GENERATE_UNIQ_ANSWER = 3``` - model response compared to all bot answers before and calculate simmilarity. if there was similar message from Bot, than try to generate once again.
-This parameter indicate maximum number of generating attempts
+- ```MAX_COUNT_ATTEMPTS_TO_GENERATE_UNIQ_ANSWER = 3``` - model response is compared to all bot answers before and similarity is calculated. if there was similar message from Bot, then try to generate once again.
+This parameter indicates maximum number of generating attempts
 - ```TELEGRAM_TOKEN = your token``` - BotFather telegram bot token
 - ```POSTGRESQL_HOST = 192.168.0.206```
 - ```POSTGRESQL_DB_NAME = llm_dialogues```